Msquared2002/Unilus-Chatbot/dummy-environment/README.md

 # UNILUS Dummy Environment

 High-fidelity Phase 1 reproductions of the supplied UNILUS public website, student portal, and e-learning screenshots.
-This folder is self-contained and uses only HTML5, CSS3, and Vanilla JavaScript.
+This folder is self-contained and uses only HTML5, CSS3, and JavaScript.

 ## Run locally